zhoufanyi/SI507-Project5/README.md

 * You should end up with at least 2 different CSV files containing data (HINT: think about your projects 2 and 3 when you consider how you want to store data in CSV files!
 WHat you had to do in those projects may provide inspiration).

 * However, this is just one small project, and we're scoping this relatively small.
-You should think about what *specifically* is interesting to you -- that consideration and decision is part of the assignment!
+You should think about what *specifically* could be interesting to you (or interesting enough to examine it for this project; we understand that one of these 2 APIs may not offer *exactly* what you most want to investigate).
+That consideration and decision is part of the assignment!
 It's not generally easy to decide on how to use an API, or sort through its documentation, and it requires practice.

 * First: Choose one of these APIs from which you want to get data.